A compost tea recipe doesn’t have to be complicated in order to be effective.

-It's actually made by putting a small amount of compost in a bucket of water and bubbling air through the water with an air pump to pull beneficial microorganisms from the compost and give them air to breathe.
+It’s actually made by putting a small amount of compost in a bucket of water and bubbling air through the water to detach the beneficial microorganisms from the compost as well as give them air to breathe.

-Then, we add specific foods to feed and multiply the microbes.
+We also add specific foods to feed and multiply those microbes.
 The resulting tea is applied to the garden.

-To make a high quality compost tea that's going to provide amazing benefits for your organic garden, you need to get a lot of factors right — air pressure, water quantity, size of the air bubbles, amount and types of compost and microbes foods, and on and on.
+To make a high-quality compost tea that’s going to provide benefits for your garden, you need to get a lot of factors right — air pressure, water quantity, size of the air bubbles, amount and types of compost and microbes foods, and on and on.

 Today, I’m focusing on the ingredients.

 Whether you buy a compost tea brewer or make your own, you start with just a small amount of exceptionally good, aerobic, nice-smelling, fully finished organic compost.

 (Here’s my post on composting at home. if you want to know more about that.)

 A mixture of two or three different composts is even better.
 Using different composts will bring more microbial diversity, and you can even throw in a small amount of healthy soil.

 You can put this compost first into a mesh bag or directly into a bucket of clean, room temperature water.
 Many people use a five-gallon bucket, which is fine if your pump is powerful enough.

 If you’re just using a basic aquarium pump, I suggest putting only a gallon of water in the bucket and cutting the ingredients by 80%.
 Using less water ensures you have enough air moving through.